-APPLICATION FORM (What you'll need:)
+APPLICATION FORM Details (Not the actual form, but what you'll need:)

 Shooting Medium: (Film/Non-Professional HD [including cell phone]/HD/Red)

-Total Budget (including in-kind):
+Total Budget (including in-kind)

-Total Cash Cost:
+Total Cash Cost

-Detail how the OWA Grant would be used:
+Detail how the OWA Grant would be used

 Video Sample Information

-Link to 5-10 minute Work Sample:
+Link to 5-10 minute Work Sample

 Describe what you have submitted as your video sample.
 Include details such as what the submitted project is, how it relates to the proposed project applying for funding, what production team members are shared

 REQUIREMENTS UPON ACCEPTANCE